 After researching and reading about both food allergies and these other “ingredients” in many types of packaged and processed foods, we made a gradual shift toward purchasing and cooking with mainly organic and minimally-processed foods (thanks to some guidance from one of my favorite bloggers 100 Days of Real Food).
 And although our produce bill is slightly higher these days (counterbalanced by the less money we spend in the middle aisles of the grocery store), we think it’s worth it.
 Once you’ve read about this stuff, you just can’t unlearn it.

 At home, however, I’m a firm believer that kids should eat what we eat.
 Real food.
-Yes, we eat our fair share of pasta and applesauce, but we’re also encouraging Em to try salmon, veggie fajitas and pork loin.
-Although she’s pretty good about at least trying everything we make, she certainly doesn’t love every recipe, and that’s okay.
+Yes, we eat our fair share of pasta and applesauce, but we’re also encouraging our girls to try salmon, veggie fajitas and salads.
+Although Em is pretty good about at least trying everything we make, she certainly doesn’t love every recipe, and that’s okay.
 If Jon and I like it, we’ll make it another time and encourage her to try it again.
 That’s all we can do.
 The jury is still out on Addie girl, but she’s proving to be a champion eater so far!